Vehicle explosion at Rainbow Bridge closes U.S.-Canada border crossings

 The Rainbow Bridge, which connects the United States and Canada at Niagara Falls, N.Y., has been closed after a vehicle exploded at a checkpoint on a bridge, authorities said Wednesday.

+Two occupants in the vehicle that exploded are both dead, according toAssociated Press and other media reports citing law enforcement sources.

-In a post on X (formerly known as Twitter), the FBI said it is investigating a "vehicle explosion at the Rainbow Bridge" and that the agency is coordinating with local, state and federal law enforcement partners.
-The FBI added that situation "is very fluid," but it did not include any further details.
+In a post on X (formerly known as Twitter), the FBI said it is investigating a "vehicle explosion at the Rainbow Bridge" and is coordinating with local, state and federal law enforcement partners.
+The FBI added that the situation "is very fluid," but it did not include any further details.

 In a posting on its website, the Niagara Falls Bridge Commission said it has closed down several bridges linking the United States and Canada at Niagara Falls.